JakeEBrooks/JakeEBrooks.github.io/docs/programming_concepts/universal_principles.md

 *Ok we're done with this for now, take another break :)*

 ## Variables
-If you're already familiar with algebra, variables should be very easy to get to grips with because they're almost exactly the same as algebraic numbers.
+If you're already familiar with algebra, variables should come quite naturally to you because they're almost exactly the same as algebraic numbers.
 Variables are how you communicate values to your program.
 Most languages require you to label your variables with data types so it knows roughly what it is going to be working with when performing operations.

 Python isn't one of these languages, so you can define variables quite simply: